zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getclasslayout-method.md

 ## <a name="parameters"></a>Parameter
  `td`
- [in] Die TypeDef-Token für die Klasse mit dem Layout zurückgegeben werden soll.
+ [in] The TypeDef token for the class with the layout to return.

  `pdwPackSize`
- [out] Einer der Werte 1, 2, 4, 8 oder 16 ist, werden die Paketgröße der Klasse darstellt.
+ [out] One of the values 1, 2, 4, 8, or 16, representing the pack size of the class.

  `rFieldOffset`
- [out] Ein Array von [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) Werte.
+ [out] An array of [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) values.

  `cMax`
  [in] Die maximale Größe des `rFieldOffset`-Arrays.

  `pcFieldOffset`
- [out] Die Anzahl der Elemente, die in zurückgegebenen `rFieldOffset`.
+ [out] The number of elements returned in `rFieldOffset`.

  `pulClassSize`
- [out] Die Größe in Bytes der durch dargestellten Klasse `td`.
+ [out] The size in bytes of the class represented by `td`.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]